campu1992/chatbet/README.md

 ### 4. Optimization: How did you optimize API queries?

-I implemented several strategies to minimize latency and reduce redundant calls to the external sports API.
+I implemented an on-demand, in-memory caching strategy to minimize latency and reduce redundant calls to the external sports API.

--   **In-Memory Caching**: On startup, the backend populates two singleton caches: `TeamNameCache` and `TournamentNameCache`.
-These caches store relatively static data (like mappings of team names to IDs) that is frequently required for tool logic.
-This avoids hitting the API for the same information repeatedly.
+-   **On-Demand In-Memory Caching**: Instead of a long initial load, the application starts instantly.
+Data from the sports API (like the full list of teams or tournaments) is fetched only when it's first needed by a user's query.
--   **Asynchronous Cache Population**: To ensure the main server process is not blocked, cache population runs in a background thread.
-A `/health/status` endpoint allows the frontend to poll the backend and wait until the caches are ready before allowing user interaction, preventing errors and improving the user experience.
+-   **Singleton Cache Objects**: Once fetched, this data is stored in singleton cache objects (`TeamNameCache`, `TournamentNameCache`) for the lifetime of the server process.
+This means the expensive API call for a given resource only happens once, and all subsequent users and sessions benefit from the in-memory data, ensuring fast responses.
 -   **Consolidated Tool Logic**: Complex queries like "What's the most competitive match today?" are handled by a single, powerful tool (`get_daily_odds_analysis`).
 This tool encapsulates all the necessary logic—fetching fixtures, retrieving odds for multiple matches, and performing analysis—into one optimized operation, preventing the LLM from making a series of slow, sequential tool calls.

 ### 5. Scalability: How did you handle multiple concurrent users?